How to start investing in oil and oil stocks

 On the other hand, the world’s largest economies rely on fossil fuels, and oil in particular.

-Though people talk about ‘the price of oil’, there is in fact no single oil price.
-Unlike, say, gold or platinum, oil is not just one asset, but over 150 different oil blends and indices, all of which can rise and fall in price independently (though there is often correlation).
+Though people talk about ‘the price of oil,’ there is, in fact, no single oil price.
+Unlike, say, gold or platinum, oil is not just one asset but over 150 different oil blends and indices, all of which can rise and fall in price independently (though there is often a correlation between these fluctuations).

 As such, trading in oil is often more like trading in shares than it is like trading in commodities.

-If you are already an experienced investor in stocks & shares and want to explore new challenges, and the ethical angle does not deter you, then oil stocks could well enhance your portfolio.
+If you are already an experienced investor in stocks and shares and want to explore new challenges, and the ethical angle does not deter you, then oil stocks could well enhance your portfolio.

 A typical use for them might be in the small ‘high risk’ slice of your portfolio, where you can generate strong returns without putting too much of your capital in jeopardy.
-You could also consider oil stocks as part of a SIPP.
+You could also consider oil stocks as part of a self-invested personal pension (SIPP).

-Which investment vehicle should I choose for oil?
+Which is the best investment option for oil?

 There are a number of different ways to invest in oil.